Skip to main content

 Typical First Session Structure:

-Intake assessment - Your therapist will ask about your history, current challenges, and goals for therapy
+• Getting to know each other: Your therapist will ask about your history, current challenges, and goals for therapy

-Confidentiality discussion - Clear explanation of privacy boundaries and professional obligations
+• Confidentiality discussion: Clear explanation of privacy boundaries and professional obligations

-Initial exploration - Gentle conversation about what brought you to therapy and what you hope to achieve
+• Initial exploration: Gentle conversation about what brought you to therapy and what you hope to achieve

-Questions and concerns - Opportunity to discuss any worries about the therapeutic process
+• Questions and concerns: Opportunity to discuss any worries about the therapeutic process

-Next steps - Agreement on frequency, approach, and practical arrangements
+• Next steps: Agreement on frequency, approach, and practical arrangements

 The atmosphere should feel supportive and welcoming, with your therapist demonstrating genuine interest in understanding your unique situation.
 This session helps determine whether you feel comfortable with the therapist's style and approach before committing to ongoing work.

-The Simple Three-Step Process:
+The Simple Three-Step Process

 Why it helps